P-ppc/leetcode/algorithms/HammingDistance/README.md

 # Hamming Distance
-use bitwise to solve this problem
+Use bitwise to solve this problem